zhakypadil/tauria_task/README.md

 ## Delete User - DONE

 <br/> From Postman choose DELETE method.
 Request URL: localhost:1337/users/remove <br/> Being Signed In is required!

+## Room Management - DONE

+<br/> Second part is completed.
+I uploaded json file with the collection of appropriate requests. <br/> Requests were imported from Postman, collection v2. <br/> If you would like to test this
+application, please refer to the "Tauria.postman_collection.json"